-Learn TDD with Ruby
+Learn Ruby with TDD

-This is a work in progress!
+This is a work in progress by meleu!

 This "book" is my attempt to teach idiomatic Ruby and Test-Driven Development (TDD).